 "It's me that should be worried," she added in a mutter.

 They rode on in silence until the dirt road suddenly became a path of light grey cobblestones.
-Kaze felt the change under his hooves and his paced slowed into a more refined trot.
+Kaze felt the change under his hooves and his pace slowed into a more refined trot.
 The mountain was so steep that instead of having one straight yet impossible path up, the road was carved into the side of the mountain, spiraling upwards.
-On the final rotation around the mountain, Sakura caught sight of the beautifully gleaming stone sides of the White Palace that all the nobles fawned over.
+On the final rotation around the mountain, Sakura caught sight of the beautifully gleaming stone sides of the Cherny Castle that all the nobles fawned over.
 It was the home of the royal family of the Mountain Kingdom.

 There was a large iron gate surrounding the grounds.
 But beyond the bars Sakura could see well-manicured lawns and a large stone fountain with statues of cherubs squirting water from their mouths.
-The fountain itself was a large pool of clear water that stretched across the front of the building.
-The palace was reflected into the shimmering waters below, marred only by the small white flowers floating on the surface in lazy dots.
+The topiaries were carved into shapes of animals- not a single leaf out of place.
+And the fountain glistened as if it had been built that same day.

 The huge glass windows of the palace sparkled in the late morning sun.
 Sakura's eyes trailed over the details of the molding and the delicate green vines that draped across the balconies.
 The front entrance was a massive affair completed by two stone pillars and some sort of relief carving above the doors themselves that were too far away to make out clearly.
 Sakura tried to count the windows to get an estimate of just how large the place was but she couldn't guess how far back the building stretched.
 She slowed as she spotted two guards flanking the large front gate.
 Twin statues of birds loomed above the men.

 "Good morning, gentlemen," Sakura called out.
 Kaze came to a halt.